Lassad Nouioui: Celtic

 On 2 September 2012, Lassad signed for Celtic on a two-year deal, after being released from his contract at Deportivo and passing his medical.
 His transfer was surrounded by controversy after Levante UD claimed to also have signed the player, who said Celtic was always his first choice.

 Lassad scored his first goal for his new club on 17 November 2012, in a 2–0 away victory at Aberdeen.
 He netted his second 11 days later in another away fixture, against Heart of Midlothian.

 On 31 August 2013, after featuring in 19 games across all competitions, Lassad was released.

 Arouca

 Lassad signed for Portuguese club F.C.
 Arouca on 4 December 2013.
 He made his debut in the Primeira Liga 11 days later, playing 35 minutes in a 2–0 home loss to Vitória de Guimarães.

 Later years

 On 2 September 2015, following a brief spell with FC Tokyo, Lassad signed a two-year contract with Tunisian Ligue Professionnelle 1 side Club Africain.
-In February 2018, after nearly two years of inactivity, the 31-year-old returned to Spain and joined CD Toledo from Segunda División B.
+In February 2018, after nearly two years of inactivity, he returned to Spain and joined CD Toledo from Segunda División B.

 On 14 April 2018, Nouioui suffered cardiac arrest prior to a match against Real Madrid Castilla, being taken to the intensive care unit of an hospital in Toledo.
 One month later, he announced his retirement at the age of 32.